|Kiwanis Club of Almaden Valley|

 The meeting is begun and concluded with the Kiwanis bell and gavel.
 The bell can also be struck repeatedly to try to regain control over a particularly rowdy crowd, though in practice that generally just adds to the din.
 There is a long, storied history of members attempting to steal the bell and/or gavel from an unwary president, which is why the bell is now firmly tied to the Kiwanis satchel, and why the gavel is usually worn in the president's pants.
 (Ew.)

 In addition to regular club meetings, the club officers and Board of Directors meet separately once a month.
-Currently, the meeting is in the evening of the first Tuesday of every month, at the president's house.
+Currently, the meeting is held in a nondisclosed location.
+If you are invited, you will discover a self-destructing note left mysteriously on your desk.
+If you do not have a desk, you will also find a mysterious desk.

 We have annual club dues to cover membership costs at the international, district, and division levels.
-As of this writing, the dues are $135/year, but that cost fluxuates whenever the external dues change.
-Very little of the annual dues goes to our local club -- many clubs have have fundraisers specifically so that being in Kiwanis is not a financial burden.
+As of this writing, the dues are $162/year, but that cost fluxuates whenever the external dues change.
+Not much of the annual dues goes to our local club -- many clubs have have fundraisers specifically so that being in Kiwanis is not a financial burden.

 About Kiwanis International